INCY WINCY SPIDER ACTIVITIES!

 WHAT TO PAINT!

-• Now paint the whole tube black, the outside, and the underside of the legs.
+• Now paint the whole tube black, on the outside, and the underside of the legs.
 Leave to dry.

 CRINKLY HAIR!

-• Glue around the top head area and add shredded tissue, cut to neaten strands.
+• Glue around the top head area, add shredded tissue, and cut to neaten strands.

 ALL FEATURES!